dushyant-shukla/dushyant-shukla.github.io/content/posts/docfx_primer/index.en.md

 ---
 title: "A primer on DocFx"
-subtitle: "DocFx is a static website generator for .NET API documentation"
+subtitle: "A cooler way of documenting your .NET API"
 date: 2022-08-14T14:26:10-07:00
 lastmod: 2022-08-14T14:26:10-07:00
-draft: true
+draft: false
 authors: ["Dushyant"]
-description: "A cooler way of documenting you .NET API"
+description: "A cooler way of documenting your .NET API"

 tags: ["how-to", "primer", ".NET", "DocFx"]
 categories: ["archive", "DocFx"]